jakeberg/resume/Resume.md

 # **Expertise**

-- A full stack software engineer with 4+ years of experience in creating web applications, RESTful APIs, CICD, unit-testing with Agile methodology and quality assurance.
+- A full-stack software engineer with 4+ years of experience in creating web applications with CICD, unit-testing, Agile methodology and quality assurance.

 - AWS Certified Developer